Post Summary: West Coast Road Trips And The Most Scenic Drives To Take!

 We recommend coming in the summer months for full access to the road and access to all the hiking trails and camping recreation sites.
 It can get really snowy in the winter season, but the summer provides all sorts of things to do like canoeing, lake dips, and more!

 Places to Visit: Sparks Lake, Mt Bachelor Mountain Resort (winter), Elk Lake, Lava Lake.
 Not ready to leave?
 Extend your drive to include the Mount Hood Scenic Byway from Portland to Hood River!

-Where To Begin/End: Begin in Bend, Oregon and finish in Diamond Peak Area in the Cascade Mountains
+Where To Begin/End: Spend the weekend in Bend, Oregon, and finish in Diamond Peak Area in the Cascade Mountains

-Time Required: 1 afternoon from Bend, Oregon (or multiple days if you want to go camping!)
+Time Required: 1 afternoon from Bend, Oregon (or multiple days if you want to go camping in Bend!)

 Highway 20 – North Cascades National Park